-Can You Do YWAM Married?
+Can You Do A YWAM DTS Married?

-Can You Do YWAM Married?
+Can You Do A YWAM DTS Married?

 The decision to join YWAM can be a significant moment in your life.
 And if you’re married you will most likely want to share that moment with your husband or wife.
 If you are unsure if you can do a YWAM school as a married couple, you’ve come to the right place.
 We have the answer for you!